If we are to reverse the global decline in biodiversity, islands are a key place to focus.

 “Our team has benefitted hugely from EET’s support, particularly their strategic approach to conservation and genuine understanding of the project’s need.
 The multi-year funding strengthened the programme significantly and allowed us to leverage further support to increase our impact.”

-Sharon Johnson, CEO, Galapagos Conservation Trust
+Sharon Johnson, CEO of the Galapagos Conservation Trust between 2015 – 2023

 Next phases of the programme